kwanhoc1/Kwan/essays/what-is-typescript.md

 ## Intuitiveness

 A programming language being intuitive means that it can be learned easily.
 But if there are pros, there are always cons.
 The intuitive nature of TypeScript is good for the people who just started programming.
 But the factor which helped programming beginners might become a difficulty for the programmers who has only shallow experiences of other programming languages.
 Here's an example; C is a language that we all get to learn in ICS 212.
 There are way more data types in C compared to TypeScript and when a programmer who only has experienced C gets confused because they would have to adapt to more simple and intuitive data types.
 This assumption might apply to someone, but surely not everyone.
 For the programmers who have more than a few programming language experience, TypeScript should just be one of the easy languages.

-## In the context of relationships

-So in the end, we realize that all engineering and programming is there for a reason - to serve human needs.
-Maybe that's why those things are difficult, because they both involve humans and are for humans.

-Relationships, regardless if they're romantic or not take work.
-Humans are fickle creatures and relationships can come and go with the wind.
-To properly maintain something over time requires work.
-Family takes work.
-Marriage takes work.
-We live to figure out what works and what doesn't and hope that as we move forward we're improving.

-Relationships have always been difficult, and by nature will continue to be so.
+## Good or Bad?

+Like I mentioned earlier, there are always pros and cons.
+If a programming language is purely good, everyone would only use that sinlge language.
+If a programming language is purely bad, no one would use it for any purpose.
+Neither of them are the case of TypeScript.
+Simple and intuitive style of TypeScript makes it easy to learn for everyone.
+It also lets us try more complicated and bold attempts with the code, just like the image above.
+But also because of its simple and intuitive style, TypeScript might not be eligible for some programs.
+These factors can be found from other programming languages as well.
+All the programming languages being used have their own specialties.
+I wouldn't call TypeScript good or bad.
+It is useful in its own way.